 To objectively compare performance to a benchmark you may look to the Information Ratio which is a ratio of portfolio returns above the returns of a benchmark (usually an index) to the volatility of those returns.
 The information ratio (IR) measures a portfolio manager’s ability to generate excess returns relative to a benchmark, but also attempts to identify the consistency of the investor.
 This ratio will identify if a manager has beaten the benchmark by a lot in a few months or a little every month.
 The higher the IR the more consistent a manager is and consistency is an ideal trait.

 The Sharpe Ratio is a measure for calculating risk-adjusted return, and this ratio has become the industry standard for such calculations.
-It was developed by Nobel laureate William F. Sharpe and we look at it in detail here.
-The Sharpe ratio is the average return earned in excess of the risk-free rate per unit of volatility or total risk.
+The Sharpe Ratio, developed by Nobel laureate William F. Sharpe, is the average return earned in excess of the risk-free rate per unit of volatility or total risk.
 Subtracting the risk-free rate from the mean return, the performance associated with risk-taking activities can be isolated.
 One intuition of this calculation is that a portfolio engaging in “zero risk” investment, such as the purchase of U.S. Treasury bills (for which the expected return is the risk-free rate), has a Sharpe ratio of exactly zero.
 Generally, the greater the value of the Sharpe ratio, the more attractive the risk-adjusted return.

 This is a modification of the Sharpe ratio that differentiates harmful volatility from general volatility by taking into account the standard deviation of negative asset returns, called downside deviation.
 The Sortino ratio subtracts the risk-free rate of return from the portfolio’s return, and then divides that by the downside deviation.
 A large Sortino ratio indicates there is a low probability of a large loss.
 This is an improvement on the Sharpe ratio that provides a more holistic picture of risk/return, also factoring in downside volatility.